varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 The default size is unlimited.

+The *net* amount of memory comprises object metadata (typically in the order of the total size of headers), segmented body data and metadata for the storage engine itself.

+This *net* amount of memory is the sum of all allocation sizes from the perspective of `varnishd`, but for the actual *gross* amount, two additional factors need to be considered: `varnishd` also requires memory outside the storage engine in the order of 1KB per object.
+And, more importantly, due to fragmentation, the amount of memory actually used by the malloc implementation might be substantially higher by a factor of typically **two to four times**.
+Specific optimizations like :ref:`platform-thp` can amplify this effect.

-malloc's performance is bound to memory speed so it is very fast.
-If the dataset is bigger than available memory performance will depend on the operating systems ability to page effectively.
+malloc's performance is bound to memory speed, so it is very fast.
+If the dataset is bigger than available memory, performance will depend on the operating system's ability to page effectively.

 .. _guide-storage_umem: